lilibaker/data-science-S2023/challenges/c04-gapminder-assignment.md

 **Observations**:

-- Write all variable names here country, continent, year, lifeExp, pop, gdpPercap
+- Variables: country, continent, year, lifeExp, pop, gdpPercap

 ### **q1** Determine the most and least recent years in the `gapminder` dataset.